The Fate Line Palm Reading Guide: Why It's Not About Destiny

 Does a double line in my fate line palm reading mean I'm special?

 No, it usually just means you are working two jobs, have a side hustle, or are splitting your energy.
-Data from the 2026 Freelancers Union shows 48% of the workforce balances multiple income streams, which traditional palmistry visually mirrors as a double or parallel line.
+Traditional readings mirror a divided working life as a double or parallel line, which is less a blessing than a description.

 Where does a fate line palm reading usually start?

 It varies, but whether it starts at the wrist or the life line, it shows where your sense of duty originates.
-A 2024 survey by the Palmistry Cultural Heritage Project found 62% of people with lines starting at the wrist report heavy family expectations dictating their early career choices.
+A line rising from the wrist is read as duty that was there from the beginning — family expectation, inherited obligation — rather than something you picked up later.

 Conclusion: Stop Waiting on Your Hands